CategoriesyOUng

 Published by Daniele Di Mitri

-Daniele Di Mitri is a research group leader at the DIPF - Leibniz Institute for Research and Information in Education and a lecturer at the Goethe University of Frankfurt, Germany.
-Daniele received his PhD entitled "The Multimodal Tutor" at the Open University of The Netherlands (2020) in Learning Analytics and wearable sensor support.
-His research focuses on collecting and analysing multimodal data during physical interactions for automatic feedback and human behaviour analysis.
-Daniele's current research focuses on designing responsible Artificial Intelligence applications for education and human support.
+Daniele Di Mitri is a professor of Multimodal Learning Technologies at the German University of Digital Science.
+At the German UDS, he leads the research group "Augmented Feedback" and coordinates the master's in Advanced Digital Realities.
+He is an associated researcher at the DIPF - Leibniz Institute for Research and Information in Education and a lecturer at the Goethe University of Frankfurt, Germany.
+Daniele Di Mitri received his PhD in Learning Analytics and Wearable Sensor Support from the Open University of the Netherlands.
+His current research focuses on developing AI-driven, multimodal learning technologies to enhance digital education.
+It aims to create innovative, responsible solutions that improve learning experiences through advanced feedback systems and ethical integration of technology.
 He is a "Johanna Quandt Young Academy" fellow and was elected "AI Newcomer 2021" at the KI Camp by the German Informatics Society.
-He is a member of the editorial board of Frontiers in Artificial Intelligence journal, a member of the CrossMMLA, a special interest group of the Society of Learning Analytics Research, and chair of the Learning Analytics Hackathon (LAKathon) series.
+He is a member of the CrossMMLA, a special interest group of the Society for Learning Analytics Research, and the chair of the special interest group on AI for Education of the European Association for Technology-Enhanced Learning.

 Leave a Reply